Choosing a to-do list that you follow through with is a battle half won.

 Sometimes every task on my to-do list seems important.
 I cannot decide what to do next, what is a priority and what's just noise.
 I get stuck and overwhelmed, trying to decide between things that look similar.

-To stop my head from spinning, I enlist the help of a 1-3-5 rule.
+To stop my head from spinning, I enlist the help of a 1-3-5 rule - an easy option to streamline your to-do list .
 This is a productivity method to help you categorise your tasks and ensure a sense of control.

 If you spend too much time thinking about a thing, you’ll never get it done. – Bruce Lee